Computing

 The Internet is an amazing source of information which enhances learning in many ways.
 Being ‘e-safe’ means teaching our children what to do when online and faced with strangers asking for details when gaming, if they see inappropriate images or if they experience cyber-bullying.
 We use a variety of planning materials and other resources to teach our children to be digitally aware.

-Curriculum Overview (Implementation)
+Curriculum Overview (Implementation) (Key Stage 1)

 The Teach Computing curriculum is designed around the three strands referenced in the National Curriculum: computer science, information technology and digital literacy.